 And the slow painful one: extended pole dancing for range of motion:

 But nearly every day when I measure the flex with my goniometer (go-knee-ometer) I get rewarded with concrete signs of progress.
 Lenny broke 140 degrees yesterday.
 Amazing.
-Annie is already in the mid-120s.
+Arnie is already in the mid-120s.

 And some rubber band stretches.